deckhouse/sds-node-configurator/docs/FAQ.md

 When migrating from the built-in `linstor` module to `sds-node-configurator` and `sds-replicated-volume` modules, `linstor-*` LVM tags are automatically replaced with `storage.deckhouse.io/enabled=true` in Volume Groups.
 Management of these Volume Groups is transferred to the `sds-node-configurator` module.

-## Creating LVMVolumeGroup using LVMVolumeGroupSet resource
+## How do I create LVMVolumeGroup using LVMVolumeGroupSet?

 To create [LVMVolumeGroup](./cr.html#lvmvolumegroup) resources using [LVMVolumeGroupSet](./cr.html#lvmvolumegroupset), specify node selectors and a template for the created [LVMVolumeGroup](./cr.html#lvmvolumegroup) resources in the [LVMVolumeGroupSet](./cr.html#lvmvolumegroupset) specification.